zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

         }
     }
     ```
 4. In the same `build.gradle` file, add the necessary dependencies for your service.
-If you use the Java enabler from the Giza Artifactory, add the following code block to your `build.gradle` script:
+If you use the _SpringEnabler_ from the Giza Artifactory, add the following code block to your `build.gradle` script:

+<font color="red">TODO#FindOut what name will be SE published under</font>

     ```gradle
     implementation "com.ca.mfaas.sdk:mfaas-integration-enabler-java:$zoweApimlVersion"
     implementation "com.ca.mfaas.sdk:common-service-core:$zoweApimlVersion"
     ```
     **Note:** The published artifact from the Giza Artifactory also contains the enabler dependencies from other software packages.
 If you are using an Artifactory other than Giza, manually provide the following dependencies in your service `build.gradle` script:

+<font color="red">TODO#Check what other dependencies are required for SE</font>
     ```gradle
     implementation "com.ca.mfaas.sdk:mfaas-integration-enabler-java:$zoweApimlVersion"
     implementation "com.ca.mfaas.sdk:common-service-core:$zoweApimlVersion"